Monthly Tech-Tip from Tony Hansen SignUp

 Clay lab report.
 Is this really what you need?

 If you are trying to use local clays for brick or tile or even pottery production, characterizing the available materials is the first step.
 But how?
-This is the kind of data a lab might submit and perhaps you wonder about its value?
+This is the kind of data a lab might return - perhaps you wonder about its value?
 We feel traditional ceramics technology is fundamentally relative.
 A history of many reports like these, in context with other data, might be good for mining companies to determine if new stockpiles have any shifts in certain specific properties.
-But as a way to understand the utility of a clay for a specific purpose, this contextless report is of little use.
-It is also a tunnel vision view, looking at only one temperature.
-On the other hand, simple procedures like the SHAB test provide a hands-on way to understand what a clay actually is.
+Or a tile company evaluating a new ball clay.
+But as a way to understand the utility of a clay for a specific ceramic purpose, this contextless report is of little use.
+For example, the physical properties, the whole reason for using a clay, are unrelated to the chemistry.
+This is also a tunnel vision view, looking at only one temperature.
+On the other hand, simple procedures, like the SHAB test, provide a hands-on way to understand what a clay actually is.

 Links